The Top 8 Competitor Research Resource List And Tools

 3) Upcoming trade show participation

-Monitoring your competitors’ trade show participation is one of the best ways to find out their target markets and latest product launches.
+Monitoring your competitors’ trade show participation is one of the best ways to find out their target markets and the latest product launches.
 Here are a few steps to follow to uncover the latest industry trends and competitor activities:

 - Monitor your competitors’ trade show calendar.
 Companies often publish their trade show schedule on their website and on social media.